Why not extend your time in the Swiss Alps by combining Alpine Arosa with Klosters, with magnificent hiking opportunities

 During our time in Arosa, our walks will start from the village of Arosa and others will require us to take a cable car, train or the occasional local bus.
 Our walks are flexible to allow for group ability and weather conditions, and may include one or more of the following examples:

-We say goodbye to beautiful Arosa and travel by train to Klosters to continue our holiday in a fine Swiss idyllic.
+We say goodbye to beautiful Arosa and travel by train to Klosters to start our 7 night holiday in a fine Swiss idyllic.

 During our time in Klosters, our walks will start from the village of Klosters and others will require us to take a cable car, train or the occasional local bus.
 Our walks are flexible to allow for group ability and weather conditions, and may include one or more of the following examples: